 “The water brings, the water takes” — Gullah Geechee saying

-Environmental elements are part of a triangular topos in a new study of the Gullah Geechee coast
+The environment is one of three elements investigated by a new study of the Gullah Geechee coast

 The water brought European settlers and enslaved Africans to the Americas.
 The ocean water, now warmed by a changing climate, stirs up more powerful hurricanes like Helene, which lashed out at Asheville, NC, and other parts of southern Appalachia in an unprecedented hit for a mountainous area.
 The October 2024 hurricane caused 104 verified fatalities, seven people are still missing, and mudslides and wreckage of the built environment stretched across six states.